 Admit it: for most of us, springtime doesn’t elicit spring cleaning.
-When the puffy parkas come off, we don’t obsess over smudged windows, cobwebby corners, or dead bugs in overhead light fixtures.
 Unlike our parents, who squandered spring sunshine scrubbing windows, doors, floors, walls, and ceilings, we don’t notice accumulated indoor grime when spring finally hits.
 We’re too busy hosing spider-egg sacs off garden tools, bicycle seats, and white plastic patio chairs.

 Want a relatively easy way to alleviate guilt over abandoning your ancestors’ spring housecleaning tradition?
 Try this: clean your fridge.
 Few people do.
 That’s why at dinner parties, hostesses always decline your offer to refill the cream pitcher for them.
 A recent Wall Street Journal article reported that most Americans clean their refrigerators only once or twice a year.
 That’s pretty scary because refrigerators contain perishables.

 Well, most do.
 In my father-in-law’s fridge, right beside a giant jar of home-pickled herring, he stored a five-pound coffee can full of hibernating earthworms (for fish bait).
 My mother-in-law wisely kept a separate refrigerator for the family’s actual food.
 Only soda pop cans and an occasional cut watermelon shared shelves with the sleeping earthworms and those gruesome chunks of herring.

 Anyway, the point is that most refrigerators contain perishables, and perishables—unlike Twinkies and fast-food fries—degrade quickly.
 For safety, and aesthetic reasons too, wipe refrigerator spills immediately.
 Wash and rinse interior surfaces often, perhaps tackling only one shelf or drawer at a time.
 Toss dubious foods at least once week.